Wondering How to Get a Big and Bushier Jade Plant? Here are some simple tips and tricks to make it look the way you see in pictures on the internet!

 Here are the best jade varieties you can grow

-For stem cuttings, put them in soil upright.
-Place the pot where it can get bright, indirect light and you will soon have a new jade plant in no time!
+For stem cuttings, plant them in the soil upright.
+Place the pot where it can get bright, indirect light, and you will soon have a new jade plant in no time!
 Just make sure not to propagate diseased or damaged plant parts.

 Have a look at some awesome jade pictures from Instagram here

-You can make your jade plant bushier by placing it in the right position.
+You can make your jade plant bushier by placing it in the right spot.
 Keep it in direct light, and the plant will form bushy new foliage.

 A Tip: Keep the plant at a location where it gets bright, indirect sunlight.
-1-2 hours of morning sunlight will do wonders for its growth.
+3-4 hours of morning sunlight will do wonders for its growth.

 Check out the best Tolkien jade plants you can grow here

-The most important thing to note down is to keep it on a dryer side rather than watering regularly and water the plant only when the top 1 inch of soil in the pot feels dry to touch.
+The most important thing to note is to keep it on the drier side rather than regularly watering the plant.
+Water only when the top 1 inch of soil in the pot feels dry to the touch.

-6. Plant them Together
+4. Plant them Together

-The simplest and quickest way to make the jade look bushier is to grow multiple plants in a large pot.
-You can also group 2-3 small pots together to make the plant look big and bushy!
+The simplest and quickest way to make the jade look bushier is to grow multiple plants in one pot.
+Plant 2-3 plants together, and they will look bushier.